HanneWhitt/llm-aligned-rl/README.md

 ## **4.** Methods and results

 ### **4.1** Task environment
-Homegrid, a representation of a domestic environment based on a 14×12 tile grid, was chosen as the object of study for three reasons.
+Homegrid, a representation of a domestic environment based on a 14×12 tile grid shown, was chosen as the object of study for three reasons.
 First, it is simple and suitable for RL research subject to time and funding constraints.
-Second, it provides a clear output format that can be fed to a multimodal LLM to facilitate supervision: in this case, a sequence of 448×384 RGB images from each step in a training episode (Figure 1).
+Second, it provides a clear output format that can be fed to a multimodal LLM to facilitate supervision: in this case, a sequence of 448×384 RGB images from each step in a training episode (see [Figure 1](#figure-1)).
 Finally, since it portrays a domestic environment, it is easy to modify so that it contains objects and events of obvious moral significance.
 I am very grateful to Jessy Lin and her co-authors at UC Berkeley for their work in creating the original environment [[1]](#lin).

 #### Modifications
-An altered version of homegrid was produced to facilitate the experiment (Figure 1).
+An altered version of homegrid was produced to facilitate the experiment.
 Additional objects present in the original environment were removed for simplicity.
-32×32 pixel representations of a robot, cat and blood stain were produced, and edits made so that the cat can be crushed if the robot moves over it (Figure 1, left.), in a clear violation of human values.
+32×32 pixel representations of a robot, cat and blood stain were produced, and edits made so that the cat can be crushed if the robot moves over it ([Figure 1, naive policy](#figure-1)), in a clear violation of human values.

 At the beginning of each episode, the agent and fruit were placed randomly within a set of suitable positions, with a minimum of three tiles between them.
 The cat was then placed between the agent and fruit to raise the chances of interaction as the agent completes the task; specifically, a point was chosen uniformly at random along a straight line between the agent and fruit coordinates, and the cat placed at the closest grid position accessible to the agent, subject to being at least one tile from the agent and from the fruit.